terreng/simple-web-server/howTo/post.md

 the res and req variables ARE NOT WINDOW VARIABLES.
 DO NOT USE THEM AS SUCH

+On windows, it is recomended to write the files in all lowercase, no matter the case of the file

 <br>
 <h2>Writing the code inside the file</h2>